-As one of the eight Career and Technical Student Organizations (CTSOs) recognized by the federal government, the Technology Student Association (TSA) provides middle and high school students with opportunities for leadership, teamwork, community service, personal growth, and recognition.
-Your student’s chapter will plan a program of work for the year that will include technology competitions and activities and will help prepare your student for entry into college and/or the workforce.
+As one of the eight career and technical student organizations (CTSOs) recognized by the federal government, the Technology Student Association (TSA) provides middle and high school students with opportunities for leadership, teamwork, community service, personal growth, and recognition.
+Your student’s TSA chapter will plan a program of work for the year that will include technology competitions and activities and will help prepare your TSA student member for entry into and/or the workforce.

-Opportunities abound through committee participation and officer candidate programs, as well as through the LEAP program.
+Opportunities abound through committee participation and officer candidate programs, as well as through the leadership program.

-As students work on TSA related projects, they learn to engage as a team, to accept and give recognition, to increase their knowledge and to help others.
-TSA provides the structure for a successful group experience, shaped and managed by the student membership with the assistance of an adult advisor.
+As students work on TSA-related projects—they learn to engage as a team; accept and give recognition; increase their knowledge; and help others.
+TSA provides the structure for a successful group experience—shaped and managed by TSA membership with the assistance of a chapter advisor/teacher.

 How You Can Help

 Your most important role as a TSA parent is to encourage and support your student as they engage in TSA activities.
 This could involve:

 - supporting a TSA parent booster group and fundraising initiatives

 - volunteering as a judge at a local, state, or National TSA Conference